OUR FRIENDS ELECTRIC

 — Another recurring theme is around personalisation.
 When it comes to such technologies, how much control do we want to have over interactions with these devices?
 In the last scene, Juliet hacks her “device” Sig to become a trusted confidante, training it to seemingly hold and expound her world view, until the device’s true modus operandi comes into play and illusions break.

-Like one of our earlier work ‘Uninvited Guests’ the “devices” in the film are not actual products, or meant to be products, but are symbols or archetypes for the properties (or potential properties), of such devices.
+Like one of our earlier design fiction works ‘Uninvited Guests’ the “devices” in the film are not actual products, or meant to be products, but are ‘diegetic prototypes’ – in this instance symbols or archetypes for the properties (or potential properties), of such devices.
 They become a means to explore our developing relationships with these technologies in a, hopefully more honest, yet playful way.

 The project’s research started with a invitation to attend Mozilla’s IoT OpenStudio’s workshop at Rockerfeller’s charming Bellagio Centre with a group of very inspiring people including Ame Elliott, Babitha George, David Li, Davide Gomba, Gillian Crampton-Smith, Jon Rogers, Kate Crawford, Max von Grafenstein, Michael Henretty, Michelle Thorne, Pete Thomas, Ronaldo Lemos, Shannon Dosemagen, Shashank Sriram, Solana Larsen and Vladan Joler.